 You don’t need to know all the best camping tips and tricks to have an amazing, memorable camping experience.
 All you need is a sense of adventure and an eagerness to have fun.
-But to get you started, check out my favorite camping tips and tricks and advice that will set you up for fun from day 1.
+But to get you started, check out my favorite camping tips, tricks and advice that will set you up for fun.

 It seems like every time I talk to someone who says that they’re going “camping” they’re actually really only renting a cabin for the week, or staying in a friend’s trailer.
 When the subject of tent camping comes up, which is what we do with our family, almost everyone I’ve ever spoken with about camping says “Ooooh no. Nononononono.
 That’s just not for me.
 I’m too old for that.”
 They’re always too old for that, even when they’re not old at all.
 You’re never too old when you know the best camping tips and tricks. 🙂